 So, make your choice about who/what you want to be.
 Follow the training plan, which has been THOROUGHLY planned by Matt & Denis.
 Follow a good plan for your FTP Test, allowing the combination of your fitness & your brainpower to guide you to a true maximal result.
 New zones, while challenging, will speed your improvement by being more accurately set to your true performance levels.

 Good luck, and use your brain as much as your muscles!

 This article is part of an ongoing series on Power Zone Training.
-You can find the other entries below:
+You can find the other entries below in suggested reading order:

-#2 – Living with new zones & more FTP test strategies (this article!)
+#3 – Living with new zones & more FTP test (This Article)